simdevex/simdevex/README.md

 - 👋 Hi, I’m @simdevex
-- 👀 I’m interested in Python for Finance, Economics, Automation, Capital Markets, 3D Graphics, Computer Vision, and Machine Learning
+- 👀 I’m interested in Python for Finance, Economics, Automation, Block Chain, 3D Graphics, Computer Vision, and Machine Learning
-- 🌱 I’m currently learning Python, LLMs, Advanced Graphics Algorithms in Python
+- 🌱 I’m currently learning how to apply Python to LLMs, Block Chain, Advanced Graphics Algorithms
-- 💞️ I’m looking to collaborate on 3D graphics, Python scripts
+- 💞️ I’m looking to collaborate on 3D graphics, and Block Chain projects in Python
 - 📫 How to reach me sim.devex@gmail.com **(all my repos are currently private, due to sensitive nature of work)**
 <!---
 simdevex/simdevex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.